Joint Surveillance System: Sector Operations Control Centers

 Each SOCC functions as the primary command and control center in each NORAD region during crisis or attack as long as they are capable.

 CONUS SOCCs receive data from 46 JSS radar sites.
 Radar sites of the Alaska Radar System feeds data to Elmendorf AFB, Alaska and two radar sites supply data for the SOCC at Hickam Field, Hawaii.
 Radars from the North Warning System network in Canada feed data to two Canadian SOCCs located at CFB North Bay, Ontario.

-Command and control can be transitioned to the E-3A Airborne early warning and control (AEW&C) for survivability as the tactical situation warrants.
+Command and control can be transitioned to the E-3 Airborne early warning and control (AEW&C) for survivability as the tactical situation warrants.
 In peacetime, six of these aircraft are assigned to co-operate with the JSS.
-ROCC information is also passed to the North American Air Defense Command (NORAD) Combat Operations Center (COC) in Colorado Springs, Colorado.
+Information from the Regional Operations Control Center (ROCC) at Joint Base Elmendorf–Richardson, Alaska, is also passed to the North American Air Defense Command (NORAD) Combat Operations Center (COC) in Colorado Springs, Colorado.